 - Ouran High School Host Club held a kimodameshi tournament for Halloween, the prize going to the builders of the scariest haunted house.

-- Similarly to the Ouran High School Host Club entry just above, class 3-A of Mahou Sensei Negima! builds a haunted house (complete with an actual ghost) for the gigantic, no-holds-barred festival that is Mahorafest.
+- Class 3-A of Mahou Sensei Negima! builds a haunted house (complete with an actual ghost) for the gigantic, no-holds-barred festival that is Mahorafest.
 Given that most of the class adores Negi, there's a lot of fighting over who gets to escort him through it.

 - Dennou Coil also featured a kimodameshi competition, made more interesting by the use of digital horrors.
 It's nice to note that, among the usual monsters, the digital creatures also included The Greys, Chupacabras and the Flatwoods monster.